Umbrella insurance policy vs. LLC for rental properties: Which should I use?

 Those investors may want to consider an umbrella insurance policy instead.
 Often sold as an add-on or endorsement to a standard landlord policy, it extends the liability to beyond its limits, while also protecting from some other claims not included in standard landlord coverage.

-In this article we will get into what exactly an umbrella policy is, what types of landlords should take one out, and how it compares to forming an LLC.
+In this article we will get into what exactly an umbrella policy is, how it compares to forming an LLC, and help landlords make the right decision when setting up their rental business.

 What is an umbrella insurance policy?